CJIDNG/NAREP-BE/README.md

 4. Run `npm migrate` followed by ` npx sequelize-cli db:seed:all`

-5. Run `npm run watch` and test endpoint using postman using route `http://localhost:3000/<endpoind route>`
+5. Run `npm run server` and test endpoint using postman using route `http://localhost:3000/<endpoint route>`